OpusCapita/react-crudeditor/README.md

     },

     /*
-     * Generate and return an entity item with predefined field values.
+     * Generate and return an entity instance with predefined field values.
-     * The item is not persistent.
+     * The instance is not persistent.
      */
     ?defaultNewItem: function(<object, "search" View State>) {
       ...
-      return <object, entity item>;
+      return <object, entity instance>;
     },

     /*